FrancesCoronel/personal-website-v3/site/content/adventures/2015-12-13-hour-of-code.md

 ---

-If you’d like access to the `Keynote` files to show to your class, please [contact me](http://fvcproductions.com/contact/) and I will happily send them to you.
+If you'd like access to the `Keynote` files to show to your class, please [contact me](http://fvcproductions.com/contact/) and I will happily send them to you.

 ---